suensummit/azure-ml-labs/lab2/README.md

 When we've trained the model, we can score it using the test set.

-At the end of the run we record the settings and metrics of the model and complete the run.
+At the end of the run we record the settings and metrics of the model.
+We also store our models on disk and upload them to the machine learning workspace.
+After that we complete the run.

 ## Step 4: Visualize the run results
 You can visualize run details in your Azure Notebook using a specialized set of widgets.